cln650/java-software-engineering-info-gathering/README.md

    var user = userRepo.findById(userId);
    var order = new Order();
    order.setDeliveryCountry(user.getAddress().getCountry());
+   // heavy logic
    orderRepo.save(order);
    return order.getId();
 }
 ```

-You can test the code by stubbing the `userRepo.findById(userId)` and to mock the `orderRepo.save(order)` but the question is what is the most important part of this method?
+You can test the code by stubbing the `userRepo.findById(userId)` and to mock the `orderRepo.save(order)`.
+The problem is those stubs/mocks are less important since they do not represent the real object and testing them gives a false sense of security.
+The real complexity should be isolated and tested separately.

-An alternative to the first test code is to leave the side-effects outside the business logic by extracting the important stuff in a **pure function**:
+So as an alternative to the first test code is to leave the side-effects outside the business logic by extracting the important stuff in a **pure function**:

 ```
 public long placeOrder(long userId, Cart cart) {